Australia offers students a great place to study a Diploma program as a pathway to university and/or English Language Courses.

 ECC are required by law to report students who breach their visa conditions.
 Reporting may result in cancellation of the visa and restriction from returning to Australian on a student visa for three years.

-For more information, please visit Department of Immigration and Citizenship (DIAC).
+For more information, please visit Department of Home Affairs.

 Looking for a Job

 Remember that your studies should always be your first priority if you are planning to be successful in your course.
 However, students are permitted to work up to 40 hours per fortnight during semester whilst on a student visa.
 Always check with the Department of Immigration and Citizenship, DIAC for rules and regulations regarding your student visa.

 You will need to apply for a Tax File Number from the Australian Taxation Office; once you have received your tax file number you will need to supply this to your employer for taxation purposes.

 A current resume and letter of application is recommended to provide to prospective employers to assess your previous experience, your skills and education in relation to the position you are applying.